IBF World Cup (bowling)

+The IBF World Cup, an amateur bowling tournament, follows the QubicaAMF Bowling World Cup and focuses on amateur bowling competitions.
+It encompasses both individual and team events for men and women.
+This event is backed by the International Bowling Federation and its sponsor, QubicaAMF.
+Participants from around the globe, primarily amateurs, are welcomed to compete in these tournaments.
+As a result of their participation, winners from all competitions for both genders will be recognized on a global scale.

 History

 The Bowling World Cup was created by AMF's European Promotions Director at the time, Victor Kalman, and Gordon Caie, AMF's Promotions Manager in the UK at the time.
 Dublin, Ireland in 1965 hosted the first-ever Bowling World Cup, then called the International Masters.
 20 bowlers, all men, participated.
 Lauri Ajanto became the first-ever winner of the BWC.
 Women first competed in 1972, the 8th edition of the AMF Bowling World Cup in Hamburg, West Germany where Irma Urrea became the first-ever woman to win the BWC.

 13 countries have participated in every Bowling World Cup since its inception: Australia, Belgium, England (as Great Britain from 1965 to 1995), Finland, France, Germany, Ireland, Italy, Mexico, Netherlands, Norway, Switzerland and United States.

-As of 2019, the Bowling World Cup has visited 42 different cities in 31 different countries.
+In the recent year of 2025, the IBF World Cup was hosted in Kowloon, Hong Kong.

-Currently the men's champion is Francois Louw and the women's champion is Rebecca Whiting.
-On March 9, 2020, World Bowling and QubicaAMF announced a merger of the World Bowling Singles Championships and the QubicaAMF Bowling World Cup into one annual event, that will continue to be called the QubicaAMF Bowling World Cup from 2020 onwards.
-The 56th QubicaAMF Bowling World Cup was to be held in Salmiya, Kuwait at the Kuwait Bowling Sporting Club in November 2020, but was postponed to March 2021 and then further postponed to October 2021 due to the COVID-19 pandemic and then canceled all together.
+Currently, the men's champion is Du Jianchao and the women's champion is Natasha Roslan.
+Also, the team's champions are Malaysia (men) and United States of America (women).

+From 1965 to 2019, a total of 55 editions have been conducted, beginning with the International Masters, where Lauri Ajanto from Finland emerged victorious in Dublin, Ireland.
+This event transitioned to the AMF Bowling World Cup in 1969, which was followed by the first women's competition won by Irma Urrea of Mexico during the 8th Bowling World Cup of 1972.
+In the years that followed, the QubicaAMF Bowling World Cup was rebranded in 2005 and took place in Ljubljana, Slovenia.
+Ultimately, in 2019, the 55th QubicaAMF Bowling World Cup was hosted in Palembang, Indonesia, where champions Francois Louw from South Africa and Rebecca Whiting from Australia were crowned.

+Throughout the extensive history of the Bowling World Cup, significant changes have occurred, leading to the evolution into the IBF World Cup, which encompasses competitions across various disciplines.
+Meanwhile, the QubicaAMF World Cup Facebook page continues to showcase a wide array of past editions, featuring posts that highlight historic moments whenever available.